Hauz Khas Complex: Exploring the Hidden Gem of Delhi

 How to Visit Hauz Khas Complex

-Also, Hauz Khas Complex is not mobility impaired friendly.
-There are reasonably even walking paths around the ruins, and it is possible to see quite a lot from the paths, but exploring the ruins themselves involves steep, uneven stairs with very few guardrails.
+Hauz Khas Complex is not mobility impaired friendly.
+There are walking paths around the ruins, and you can see a lot from the paths, but exploring the ruins themselves involves steep, uneven stairs with few guardrails.

 Hours and Cost at Hauz Khas Complex